-The major causes of child deaths and injuries on farms are dams, farm vehicles, machinery, motorcycles and horses.
-Age and development characteristics also place children at greater risk.
+The major causes of child deaths and injuries on farms are dams, farm vehicles, machinery, quads, motorcycles and horses.
+Age and developmental characteristics also place children at greater risk.

-A recent study by the National Farm Injury Data Centre (NFIDC) based at AgHealth of on-farm fatalities for the 2001-2004 period found that:
+A recent study by the National Farm Injury Data Centre (NFIDC) based at the Centre found that of on-farm fatalities for the 2001-2004 period found that: